AldenSchools/LEDMatrix-V2.0/README.md

 ### Activate your virtual environment
+This step is useful if your using this project to expand and/or development.
+However, if you you just want to deply it on your target machine feel free to skip this step since there is no need to activate your virtual environment.

 Now that you have installed all of this projects dependencies and made a virtual environment you can activate your virtual environment with
 ```sh
 your@machine:~$ pipenv shell